-Thomas Missimer is the director of the Emergent Technologies Institute and an eminent scholar in hydrogeology and water resources in the U.A.
-Whitaker School of Engineering at Florida Gulf Coast University.
+Thomas Missimer is the executive in residence and professor in the U.A.
+Whitaker College of Engineering at Florida Gulf Coast University.
 He conducts research in hydrogeology, sedimentary geology, water resources management, and geochemistry.
 He currently has a project in coastal geology in Uruguay.

 Areas of Expertise (9)

 University of Miami: Ph.D., Marine Geology and Geophysics 1997